Microflash/rehype-starry-night/README.md

 	.use(rehypeStringify, { allowDangerousHtml: true });
 ```

+Plugins are applied in the order of they are in the options.
+In the above case, `titlePlugin` will be applied first followed by `languageIndicatorPlugin` and `lineAnnotationPlugin`.

 ## Theming

 Import [`props.css`](./src/props.css) and [`index.css`](./src/index.css) files in your project, or use them as a base for your own custom theme.
 For different color schemes for syntax highlighting, check the [available themes on Starry Night repository](https://github.com/wooorm/starry-night#css).